 A dependency occurs when one object invokes another object’s functionality in order to accomplish some specific task.
-This is a weaker relationship than an association, but still, any change to the dependent object may break functionality in the caller.
+This is a weaker relationship than an association, but still, any change to object being depended upon may break functionality in the (dependent) caller.
 A dependency is always a unidirectional relationship.

 A good example of a dependency that you’ve already seen many times is std::cout (of type std::ostream).
 Our classes that use std::cout use it in order to accomplish the task of printing something to the console, but not otherwise.